harlan-zw/nuxt-webpack-optimisations/README.md

 ```

 - :warning: This package makes optimisations with the assumption you're developing on the latest chrome.
-- :warning: Make sure you test your app before deploying it production with this package.
 - _Note: Nuxt 3 will use Vite which will most likely make this package redundant in the future._

 ---